blueff/cs107e-review/README.md

 Copy `timer.c`, `gpio.c`, `strings.c`, `printf.c`, `printf_internal.h`, `malloc.c`, `backtrace.c`, `keyboard.c`, `shell.c`, `fb.c`, `gl.c`, and `console.c` from previous labs.

 `tests/test_keyboard_interrupts.c` and `Makefile` are written from scratch.

+#### Basic Part

+Based on what we have learned, implementing the interrupt-driven keyboard driver is fairly easy.

+- Init interrupts
+- Enable gpio event detection
+- Attach interrupt handler
+- Use ring buffer to communicate between normal code and interrupt code
+- Global enable interrupts

+#### Need for speed?

+Previously I implemented the `console` module with double buffering [console_doublebuffer.c](./week8/assign7/console_doublebuffer.c).
+Whevever the console receives a character, it will update the inner state, and then we draw the whole screen based on the inner state.

+Although the model is very straight forward and easy understanding, we can see the deficiency: it needs to redraw the whole screen for every character.

+So in this section, I reimplemented it using single buffer.
+The console is like a state machine, it does things based on received characters.

+- normal character: draw character, move the cursor, draw the cursor
+- new line `\n`: move curosr to the next line, handle scrolling
+- backspace `\b`: move cursor to left
+- carriage return `\r`: move cursor to the first column of the row
+- formfeed `\f`: clear the whole screen and draw cursor at (0, 0)
+- ...

+And we can define as many special characters as we want, as long as we write code in console to handle them.

+This refactoring gives a big performance boost, now the console feels very sleek.

+There are some other methods we can use to improve performance:

+- Cache `font_get_char` for reuse.
+- Adjust `y_offset` of frame buffer to implement scroll down

+Check the final code [console.c](./week8/assign7/console.c).

+#### Extension: Profiler

 ## Raspberry Pi Tips